 Here, pharmacological intervention is proven to be a fertile device for demonstrating independence in biomarkers.
 In this case, all we need to show is that, for any two biomarkers, the equation describing the curve of their relationship under natural conditions, is non-identical to the equation describing the curve of their relationship under interventional conditions that are indirect.
 If this is demonstrated, we have (partial) independence.
 In simple terms, the intervention does not affect each biomarker in the same way.
 The following two examples are presented for illustrative purposes: biomarkers of inflammation (CRP and ESR), and biomarkers of cognitive impairment (PET Amyloid and CSF Aβ).

 CRP and ESR: The acute-phase response is a systemic defense program initiated by the liver in response to rising levels of interleukin-6 (IL-6), an innate inflammatory messenger produced in response to tissue damage, infectious agents, environmental toxicants and other salient abnormalities in cellular function.
-During the acute-phase response, levels of several serum proteins change to assist the organism in meeting those needs which commonly prove most adaptive under such challenges.
+During the acute-phase response, levels of several serum proteins change to assist the organism in meeting those needs, which commonly prove most adaptive under such challenges.
 Therefore, hallmarks of the acute phase response are commonly used as indicators of all-cause inflammation.
-Two such markers are C-reactive protein (CRP), a protein which approximates the function of a non-specific antibody (Marnell et al. 2005), and the erythrocyte sedimentation rate (ESR) that is essentially a measure of blood viscosity resulting from the abundance of other acute-phase proteins such as fibrinog en and α-globulins.
+Two such markers are C-reactive protein (CRP), a protein that approximates the function of a non-specific antibody (Marnell et al. 2005), and the erythrocyte sedimentation rate (ESR) that is essentially a measure of blood viscosity resulting from the abundance of other acute-phase proteins such as fibrinog en and α-globulins.

 Despite both markers traditionally being considered interchangeable, given that they derive from the same organ under presumptively identical conditions, CRP and ESR may be discordant/divergent in 10-30% of cases, with singly-elevated ESR being 6-fold more common (Costenbader et al. 2007; Colombet et al. 2010; Feldman et al. 2013; Sbong& Feldman 2015).
 The observation of discordance in simultaneous measurement of these markers is important in exploring their partial independence.